We support people furthest from the job market in our local communities by providing training, work placements and a direct route into a job.

 We know that working with prisoners and ex-offenders creates significant social value for our communities.
 Getting people into productive and positive work significantly reduces the chances of re offending.
 For this reason, in 2018 we launched the UK’s first aerial window cleaning training academy at HMP Isis in South East London, in collaboration with our charity partner Bounce Back and our service partner Not Just Cleaning.
 The academy is helping to address a technical skills shortage, which helps to keep our buildings operating efficiently, while helping to turn around people’s lives through sustainable employment.

-We’re continuing to evolve our wider programmes through our partnership with Bounce Back, who deliver construction and facilities management training in prisons and communities in London and Leeds.
-We’ve also established a new partnership with Key4Life, a charity supporting some of the hardest-to-reach young offenders, and those at risk of offending, in Brixton, Camden and Shepherd’s Bush.
+Despite Covid restrictions affecting delivery of our prisons programmes we’re continuing to work with our partners such as Bounce Back, who deliver construction and facilities management training in prisons and communities in London and Leeds.
+We also continue to work with Key4Life, a charity supporting some of the hardest-to-reach young offenders, and those at risk of offending, in Brixton, Camden and Shepherd’s Bush.

 Volunteering with young prisoners to help them prepare for work after release has truly shaped my attitudes.
 Working to make sure they don’t reoffend when released is a side of the rehabilitation process that deserves more recognition."